 Submit an official transcript verifying receipt of your bachelor’s degree from a recognized, accredited institution.

-Submit official transcripts for all prior college academic work completed.
+Submit official transcripts for all prior college academic work completed, if applicable.

 Many programs have specific admissions requirements.
 Click on one of the links below to learn more about these program-specific admissions requirements: